Huegoxaga/notes/embedded/README.md

 ## Microprocessor

+- It can be used to run an OS
 - A microprocessor is a device that incorporates the functions of a CPU on a single IC (or a few).
 It is a clock-driven, register-based digital integrated circuit
 - It accepts binary data as input, processes it according to an instruction set stored in its memory, and provides output.
 - Different instrument sets determine the different architectures of microprocessors